-1. Cost reduction: When applied consistently over time, TQM can reduce costs throughout an organization, especially in the areas of scrap, rework, field service, and warranty cost the company practices TQM, the TQM process should be improved continuously.
+1. Cost reduction: When applied consistently over time, TQM can reduce costs throughout an organization, especially in the areas of scrap, rework, field service, and warranty cost with the tools and techniques where the employees can work towards achieving higher the company practices TQM, the TQM process should be improved continuously.